 In the Scranton area, CIT has served as a springboard for a broader collaboration between the criminal justice and mental health systems.
 Correctional officers, dispatchers, EMTs, hospital safety officers, probation and parole officers and mental health providers have participated in CIT trainings.

 - The mental health system and local resources

 - Safe de-escalation techniques/Scenario based training

 - Real life family and consumer perspectives on living with mental illness

-- Embracing a global philosophy toward all aspects of diversity, equality, and inclusion.
+- Embracing a global philosophy toward all aspects of cultural awareness, diversity, equality, and inclusion.

 After one week of training

 After the basic one-week training CIT Officers should be designated to handle all calls involving persons in psychiatric crisis and CIT Officers receive periodic updates and opportunities for continuing education.